WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 - Once it's done, you can reboot your phone using ```adb reboot bootloader```.
 You'll be able to boot to Android and your phone will work normally.
 Set it up if you need it.

-You'll be back into the Duo's bootloader.
+You'll be back into Surface Duo's bootloader.

 ### Booting the Custom UEFI